-Although its preparation is always changing, there will always be a seared yellowfin tuna entree on the menu, and it will always be a safe bet.
+Although how it’s prepared changes, there will always be a seared yellowfin tuna entree on the menu, and it will always be a safe bet.

 The lobster curry has been on the menu since Crave opened and remains one of the most popular dishes.
-A Thai influenced chu chee curry comes in a thick broth, featuring plenty of lobster, with charred red onion, Japanese eggplant, Thai apple eggplant, and bamboo shoots.
-You won't be disappointed.
+A Thai-influenced chu chee curry comes as a thick broth, featuring plenty of lobster, with charred red onion, Japanese eggplant, Thai apple eggplant, and bamboo shoots.
+You won’t be disappointed.

-A simple pasta, done right.
-We love the soft cavatelli nuggets, tomato sauce, whipped ricotta.
+A simple pasta done right.
+We love the soft cavatelli nuggets, tomato sauce, and whipped ricotta.

 Two words: Sleeper.
 Cookie.
-One of the best restaurant chocolate chunk cookies you'll find anywhere, served with a scoop of homemade vanilla ice cream.
+One of the best restaurant chocolate chunk cookies you’ll find anywhere, served with a scoop of housemade vanilla ice cream.